Skip to content

 Important Notes and Tips:

-- If you encounter a certain fatal error (not all of them can be soluted with this, google first!) while uploading the code, press the 'B' button on the microcontroller.
-This will reset it, allowing the code to upload properly.
+• If you encounter a certain fatal error (not all of them can be soluted with this, google first!) while plugging the microcontroller, press and hold the 'B' button, to enter boot mode.

 4 JUMPER WIRE WITH ALLIGATOR CLIP